Become a member to receive newsletters and e-updates on all local cycling news.

 • fast direct routes using main roads for experienced/confident cyclists willing to share their ride with fast and sometimes heavy traffic.

-In the revamped High Street near Mill Street and also at the junction with St Peter's Green information boards have been erected with a map of the town centre as seen in other parts of the central area but for these the maps show the number of each cycle route starting from the town centre.
-However nowhere does it indicate that the numbers are of cycling routes and the map is lost on the majority of residents (and visitors) even those who are already cyclists.
+In the revamped High Street near Mill Street and also at the junction with St Peter's Green and The Embankment information boards have been erected with a map of the town centre as seen in other parts of the central area but also showing the number of each cycle route starting from the town centre.

 "CCNB has published a short video describing the current network.